TyneReadman/Blackjack-pythonProject/README.md

 2. **How to run the Game:**
    - To run the game all you need to is run the file titled BlackJack.py

+## Disclaimer

+1. **Image Rights**
+   - I do not own the rights to any images included in these files.
+The images used do not affect functionality and can be replaced with any images of your choice.
+1. **Graphics Library**
+   - I did not create the graphics.py library.
+More information about the library can be found at https://mcsp.wartburg.edu/zelle/python/

 ## Author
 - **Name**: Tyne Readman
 - **Date Created**: January 19, 2023